kitplummer/modsofengent/technology/msee_technology_project-specific.md

 Just as important to the local development environment, the physical environment must be optimized for efficiency.
 The environments should be optimized to allow engineer communications and messaging, as well as allow for quick state reviews without worrying about simple things like conference room availabilities.

-As it is possible that the modern software engineering environment is geographically distributed, the projects need to ensure they are supported by entprise-managed communications tools.
+As it is possible that the modern software engineering environment is geographically distributed, the projects need to ensure they are supported by enterprise-managed communications tools.

 ### Delivery requirements